composablesys/collabs/collabs/docs/types.md

 ### Mutable Value Collections

-Mutable value collections use values that are themselves collaborative types.
+Mutable value collections use values that are themselves `Collab`s.
 You mutate the values internally by performing operations on them as usual.
 If multiple users mutate a value concurrently, their changes will all take effect, using the value's usual conflict resolution algorithm.

 The values are created dynamically at runtime, in response to operations on the collection.
-E.g., in a `CSet<C>`, each time a user calls `add`, a new instance of the collaborative type `C` is created on each replica as the new set element.
-Such collection operations are the _only_ way to create collaborative types dynamically like this, at least when using just our built-in types.
+E.g., in a `CSet<C>`, each time a user calls `add`, a new instance of the `Collab` `C` is created on each replica as the new set element.
+Such collection operations are the _only_ way to create `Collab`s dynamically like this, at least when using just our built-in data structures.

-To allow you to create collaborative types dynamically, mutable values collections work a bit differently from the immutable versions.
-E.g., in a `CSet<CCounter>`, you can't create a new instance `foo` of `CCounter` and then call `set.add(foo)`: constructing `foo` is impossible without a `CrdtInitToken`.
+To allow you to create `Collab`s dynamically, mutable values collections work a bit differently from the immutable versions.
+E.g., in a `CSet<CCounter>`, you can't create a new instance `foo` of `CCounter` and then call `set.add(foo)`: constructing `foo` is impossible without a `InitToken`.
 Instead:

 - Operations that create a new value (e.g., `CSet.add`, `CMap.set`, `CList.insert`) input arbitrary arguments.
 The arguments' type (as an array) is specified using a generic type on the relevant interface, e.g., `CSet`'s `AddArgs`.
 They must be serializable - see [./serialization.md](Serialization).
 When such an operation is called, it serializes its arguments and sends them to every replica.
 - You must specify a callback, `valueConstructor`, as a constructor argument when creating the collection.
-This callback is called with the arguments received from an `add`/`set`/`insert`/etc. operation (deserialized), plus a `CrdtInitToken`.
+This callback is called with the arguments received from an `add`/`set`/`insert`/etc. operation (deserialized), plus a `InitToken`.
 The callback must use these to construct a new value, perform any per-value setup like adding event listeners, then return the value.

 <!-- > **Example:** TODO -->

-> **Aside:** In principle, once you have one way of creating collaborative types dynamically (e.g., `DeletingMutCSet`), you can use that to create types dynamically, then put the types in an immutable value collection, instead of using a dedicated mutable value collection.
-E.g., you can make a mutable value map by creating collaborative types with a `DeletingMutCSet` and then setting them as values in a `LwwCMap`.
+> **Aside:** In principle, once you have one way of creating `Collab`s dynamically (e.g., `DeletingMutCSet`), you can use that to create data structures dynamically, then put the data structures in an immutable value collection, instead of using a dedicated mutable value collection.
+E.g., you can make a mutable value map by creating `Collab`s with a `DeletingMutCSet` and then setting them as values in a `LwwCMap`.
 This is in fact precisely how `DeletingMutCMap` works, and most mutable value collections work similarly.
 The only collections that create values directly are [`DeletingMutCSet`](./typedoc/classes/DeletingMutCSet.html) and [`GrowOnlyImplicitMergingMutCMap`](./typedoc/classes/GrowOnlyImplicitMergingMutCMap.html).

 ## Choices

-Often you can choose between several collaborative types.
+Often you can choose between several collaborative data structures.
 Different choices may support different operations, or different semantics in the face of conflicting concurrent operations.
 This section describes some common choices and how the options differ.

 ### Registers vs Everything Else